 There are many entrepreneurs who have created incredible businesses, saved very little along the way, and then collected a fortune.
-If you are a doctor, employee or successful salaried, then the concepts I discuss in my book are not that relevant and while you can certainly invest and divide your assets into three equal groups, cash, stocks and real estate, the reason for an entrepreneur to have a third of your cash wealth is very different from that of a traditional non-businessman investor.
-As an entrepreneur, you need to stop thinking of yourself as the creator and owner of a business and you should start thinking of yourself as a creator of business wealth.
+If you are a doctor, employee, or successful salaried worker, then the concepts discussed in this article may not be as relevant to you.
+While you can certainly invest and divide your assets into three equal groups - cash, stocks, and real estate - the reason for an entrepreneur to have a third of their cash wealth is very different from that of a traditional non-businessman investor.
+As an entrepreneur, you need to stop thinking of yourself as the creator and owner of a business and start thinking of yourself as a creator of business wealth.

 A common objection I hear from entrepreneurs is that they are too busy building their business to bother learning and investing in real estate.
-Fubu is a great company that demonstrates the good things that can happen when entrepreneurs don't fit perfectly into the mold of Silicon Valley.
-If you think that won't affect your chances of success, ask the non-white businessmen, not men and not young people who have been there.
-Many people think that before it was easier to accumulate wealth as a self-made entrepreneur and that most wealthy people today inherited their wealth.
+Fubu is an excellent example of what can happen when entrepreneurs don't fit perfectly into the mold of Silicon Valley.
+If you think that won't affect your chances of success, ask the non-white businessmen (not men and not young people) who have been there.
+Many people think that it was easier to accumulate wealth as a self-made entrepreneur in the past and that most wealthy people today inherited their wealth.

 In my book, I suggest an alternative option to owning real estate: owning a REIT (real estate investment trust).
 Although a REIT is an excellent investment vehicle, it is not good enough for entrepreneurs who are in control, type A personalities who are in control.
 That's why I argue that if you want to create wealth and learn how to get rich as an entrepreneur, it's not enough just to rely on your business to make a fortune.
 You need to think outside the box and invest outside your business as well.